 Features and Design

 Although the Husted 20 is just a simple mummy bag, there are a couple of subtle design features that we like.
 The zipper has a great anti-snag slide with convenient pull tabs on both the outside and inside of the bag.
 As we mentioned above, the hood drawstring is threaded beneath a piece of fabric to keep it out of your face and adjusts with a low-profile spring clamp.
-The draft collar also has smart stitches on either side to keep it securely in place.
+The draft collar also has clever stitches on either side to keep it securely in place.

-This sleeping bag has an MSRP of just $120.
-For this price, it provides outstanding comfort and warmth.
+Considering the Husted's extremely affordable price, it provides outstanding comfort and warmth.
 The quality of its materials and construction are also noticeably higher than other similarly priced bags.
 For these reasons and more we think it's an awesome value.

 There is a lot to like about the Husted 20.
 It's exceptionally warm and built incredibly well.
 We also think it's more comfortable than similarly priced bags.
-Unfortunately, though, these strengths are counteracted by its substantial weight and large test size.
+Unfortunately, though, these strengths are counteracted by its substantial weight and large packed size.
 We still love the Husted 20, but we don't recommend it for actual backpacking far from the road.

 — Jack Cramer